 Every scanned or manually created computer and device in Lansweeper has an asset state.
-States are a Lansweeper feature that allow you to keep track of which assets are active in your network, which have been decommissioned, which are in stock etc. By default, an asset's state is set to "active".
-However, an asset's state can be changed, either manually or by enabling automated cleanup options.
+States are a Lansweeper feature that allow you to keep track of which machines are active in your network, which have been decommissioned, which are in stock etc. By default, a machine's state is set to "active".
+However, this state can be changed, either manually or by enabling automated cleanup options.
 There are built-in states, but you can create your own as well.

-Most built-in reports and asset pages only list assets whose state is set to "active".
-Setting an asset to another state is therefore a good way to "ignore" the asset and remove it from overviews, without fully deleting the asset from your database.
-Reports found in the Reports tab of the web console can also be modified though to list assets with other states.
-Assets with a state other than "active" can be found through the search bar as well and in the asset list you see when clicking the Assets link at the top of the web console.
+Most built-in reports and pages only list machines whose state is set to "active".
+Setting a machine to another state is therefore a good way to "ignore" the asset and remove it from overviews, without fully deleting the machine from your database.
+Reports found in the Reports tab of the web console can also be modified though to list machines with other states.
+Assets with a state other than "active" can be found through the search bar as well and in the list you see when clicking the Assets link at the top of the web console.